 The agent wanted to leave our bag of food in a unlocked Coke fridge.
 I wanted the bag sent down to room service for frozen storage and to provide instructions on which meals were to be warmed up.

 However the room service manager on duty said that there was no way for them to store our meals.
 Luckily I had the chain of emails with the General Manager which I forwarded to the front desk agent.
 It took over an hour, but finally we found the right people and got the meals into the room service freezer.
 However next time I’d definitely stay at the Park Hyatt in Abu Dhabi or Dubai.

-The Fairmont Palm is located on Palm Jumeirah, one of Dubai’s artificial archipelagos as can be seen in these Wikipedia photographs:
+The Fairmont Palm is located on Palm Jumeirah, one of Dubai’s artificial archipelagos as can be seen in these NASA photographs:

 The Fairmont Palm lobby is quite beautiful:

 View from the balcony of the Fairmont Palm Deluxe Room:

 At 5PM we finally left the Fairmont Palm and started driving from Dubai to its rival UAE city of Abu Dhabi.